LinHangzheng/hangzheng.info/_pages/about.md

 I'm a MS/P.hD. student in Electrical and Computer Engineering, [University of Illinois at Urbana-Champaign](https://illinois.edu/).
 I received double BS degrees from both [Zhejiang University](https://www.zju.edu.cn/english/) and University of Illinois at Urbana-Champaign in 2021.

-I major in electronic and computer engineering and am interested in Artificial Intelligence, especially about deep learning.
+I am interested in Artificial Intelligence, especially about deep learning.
 Recently, I am researching on an efficient and accurate method to estimate the 6D pose of teeth with professor [Liu Zuozhu](https://person.zju.edu.cn/en/lzz).

 A version of my CV and transcript can be found here.